The SHE-CAN Scholar Application is Now Open!

-We are looking for young Cambodian and Rwandan female leaders interested in applying for US undergraduate scholarships to join our program for 2017.
+We are looking for young Cambodian and Rwandan female leaders interested in applying for U.S. undergraduate scholarships to join our program for 2018.
 Below is an overview of our program and how to apply.

 What We Do

-We assist young women who are passionate about attending a US college or university but need guidance in how to apply.
-Those selected to be in the program will attend an immersive Internet courses from January 2017 through June 2017 to prepare them for two college entrance exams: the ACT (American College Testing) and the TOEFL (Test of English as a Foreign Language).
-Those who perform well are matched with 4-6 women in the United States to “help” or “mentor” them throughout the process of applying for scholarships at US colleges and universities in the summer.
-Over the internet and phone, your mentors will actively assist you with the various tasks required, such as deciding which schools to apply to, reviewing the application and student essay, making phone calls to the school to introduce you, etc. The applicant and the mentors are in constant contact over the Internet.
+We assist young women who are passionate about attending a U.S. college or university but need guidance in how to apply.
+Those selected to be in the program will attend an immersive internet course from January 2018 through June 2018 to prepare them for two college entrance exams: the ACT (American College Testing) and the IELTS (International English Language Testing System).
+Those who perform well are matched with a team of 5-6 mentors in the United States to “help” or “mentor” them throughout the process of applying for scholarships at U.S. colleges and universities.
+Over the internet and phone, your mentors will actively assist you with the various tasks required, such as deciding which schools to apply to, reviewing the application and student essay and making phone calls to the school to introduce you.
+The applicant and the mentors are in constant contact over the internet.

 What We Don’t Do

 SHE-CAN does not award scholarships, and being accepted into SHE-CAN does not mean you have been awarded a scholarship.
-You must first score well on the ACT and TOEFL exams, and if you do, we will assist you in applying for scholarships at US universities, which will increase your chances of winning a scholarship.
-Applying and winning a scholarship is completely the candidate’s responsibility, but the mentors are available to help you understand the process and overcome administrative barriers that often limit the chances of women outside the US.
+You must first score well on the ACT and IELTS exams, and if you do, we will assist you in applying for scholarships at U.S. universities, which will increase your chances of winning a scholarship.
+Applying and winning a scholarship is completely the candidate’s responsibility, but the mentors are available to help with the process and overcome administrative barriers that often limit the chances of women outside the U.S.

 Costs To You

-To be in our program you will need constant, very strong internet access (which could be access at school or an internet café, if you do not have access in your home).
-If you don’t have or can’t afford to be on the internet everyday, it would hold you back and you should not apply.
+To be in our program you will need constant, very strong internet access (which you could access at school or an internet café, if you do not have access in your home).
+If you don’t have or can’t afford to be on the internet every day, it would hold you back and you should not apply.

-Also, we will need you to work very hard between the months of January 2017 and June 2017.
-You cannot have a full time job, and ideally not even a part time job during that time period in order to complete this program.
+Also, we will need you to work very hard between the months of January to June 2018.
+You cannot have a full-time job, and ideally not even a part-time job during that time period in order to complete this program.
 If you must work full time between January and June, you should not apply.